Budapestby VisitCity Guides

 Ruin bars: Many, like Szimpla Kert, serve food alongside drinks in a casual atmosphere perfect for solo travelers.

-The Central Market Hall's food court is perfect for solo diners seeking authentic Hungarian cuisine
+Central Market Hall offers communal dining perfect for solo travelers exploring Hungarian cuisine

 Food Tours